-Looking at vision health as one ages is important in Mississippi.
-In Mississippi, a higher percentage of individuals aged 65 and older experienced blindness or difficulty seeing compared to those aged 40-64.
+Looking at vision health as one ages is important in Delaware.
+In 2018, a slightly higher percentage of people aged 65 and older in Delaware reported being blind or having difficulty seeing compared to those aged 40-64.

 Certain risk factors increase the likelihood of vision problems, affecting one's vision health.
 These risk factors include:

 - a family history of eye issues

 In Delaware, people with diabetes have more than twice the risk of vision problems compared to the overall population, with 11.8% of those with diabetes experiencing blindness or difficulty seeing in 2018 compared to 5.43% of the general population.3